Machete Kills: Plot

 Machete wakes up to find himself in a healing tank.
 He meets businessman and weapons inventor Luther Voz, who has preserved Mendez's beating heart in a jar.
 Voz shares his plan to manipulate extremists throughout the world to fire nuclear weapons at each other, to escape to an orbiting space station to rebuild society in space, and to have Machete succeed Zaror as a prototype for his army of cloned enforcers.
 Machete escapes the facility, meeting up with his old comrade Luz, who then refers him to Osiris, a former enemy who has since joined Luz's network and could possibly disarm the device.

 Machete contacts Vasquez to update her on progress but is betrayed and ambushed at their meeting since Vasquez has sided with Voz.
 Machete follows her to the desert by jumping on her vehicle's rooftop but is thrown off.
-Machete gets a ride from El Camaleón, who tries to kill him one last time, but he escapes, leaving El Camaleón to be killed by a racist group of rednecks on border patrol.
+Machete gets a ride from El Camaleón, who tries to kill him one last time, but he escapes, leaving El Camaleón to be killed by a racist group of rednecks, including Billy from the first film, on border patrol.
 Machete and Luz's Network infiltrate a fundraiser at Voz's base of operations, but Voz shoots the jar and kills Osiris.
 Machete realizes Voz is the masked man who killed Sartana and fights him.
 He severely burns Voz's face, forcing him to retreat and don a metallic silver mask.
 Meanwhile, Vasquez shoots Luz in her good eye, completely blinding her.
 Luz fights and kills Vasquez, but she in turn is frozen in carbonite and captured by Voz.

 While Voz and his group depart to space, Machete jumps on Mendez's missile as it launches, disarming it in mid-air, and sending it into the Rio Grande.
 Rathcock's forces retrieve Machete; he tells him that the other missiles have been disarmed.
 Learning that Voz is in space, Rathcock then asks Machete to follow them there on a SpaceX rocket.

 Framing the beginning and end of the film are trailers that promote Machete Kills Again...In Space.